Falkirk and Linlithgow Hockey Club: History

 It all started with the founding of the Scottish Dyes Hockey Club, born out of the Grangemouth Scottish Dyes Works that were set up in 1919.
 Several sources state the club was founded in 1933 but it is known that the Scottish Dyes Ladies Hockey Club of Grangemouth was formed in 1931 and it is worth noting that a Grangemouth Hockey Club seems to have existed previously too.

 The 1933 date appears to be in regard to the formation of the Scottish Dyes Recreation Club, that included a new clubhouse and hockey pitch, which attracted both a men's and women's team to use the facilities.

 The club received a £20 grant to purchase a set of orange and green strips (two of the colours of the main dyes used in the factory).
 In 1935, J.S.
-Boyd was elected preisdent.
+Boyd was elected president.

 Following the resumption of serious hockey after World War II, a men's 2nd XI was added and in 1949 the club (both men's and women's sections) took the name ICI Grangemouth Hockey Club because Scottish Dyes parent company was Imperial Chemical Industries.

 Tours and league hockey ensued for the men's club but there is some confusion as to what happened to the ICI Grangemouth ladies section because it seems to disappear soon after changing its name.
 However, in the 1970s a club called BP Ladies were playing at the British Petroleum (BP) complex in Grangemouth and it is not known if there was a connection, although it is relevant because the BP Ladies would eventually become part of the current club.